philbowles/PangolinMQTT/docs/bugs.md

 ![qosfail](../assets/qos1fail.jpg)

 And yes, this *does* matter - very much - or why would the spec insist upon it?
-Te simple answer is that the *server* cannot keep its promise if this is not true, hence yet more proof that AsyncMqttClient simply ***does not work*** above QoS0
+The simple answer is that the library cannot keep its QoS1 promise if this is not true, hence yet more proof that AsyncMqttClient simply ***does not work*** above QoS0

 ## Fragment failure